vaclav/voicemenu/README.md

 System requirements
 -------------------

-You can download the Voice Menu IDE to experiment instantly for the JetBrains TeamCity server - [Download Voice Menu IDE](https://teamcity.jetbrains.com/guestAuth/repository/downloadAll/MPS_VoiceMenu_20182/.lastSuccessful/artifacts.zip).
+You can download the Voice Menu IDE to experiment instantly for the JetBrains TeamCity server - [Download Voice Menu IDE](https://teamcity.jetbrains.com/guestAuth/repository/downloadAll/MPS_VoiceMenu_20192/.lastSuccessful/artifacts.zip).

-To build the Voice Menu project from the sources you need JetBrains MPS 2018.2.
+To build the Voice Menu project from the sources you need JetBrains MPS 2019.2 and JDK 11 or newer.

 ----------